About Dr. Bowles

 Shift work in firefighters:

 Firefighters encounter numerous work exposures and stressors that impact health behaviors and physiology, and ultimately elevate their risk for injury, mood disorders, and cardiovascular disease.
 In order to meet their occupational demands, recover during time off-shift, and spend time with family and friends, a number of fire departments have switched from a 24h on 48h off schedule to one that increases the number of consecutive days off with the trade-off of a 48h shift (e.g., 1 day on, 3 days off, 2 days on, 3 days off).
 Thus, in this study we aim to systematically examine the association between work schedule and psychosocial determinants of sleep (ex. work-life conflict), sleep duration/quality, safety and cardiovascular risk.
 Findings will be used to inform firefighting organizations about the current occupational, health, and family burdens firefighters are facing and point to possible program interventions to improve firefighter health as well as set a precedent for properly vetting alternative work schedules.
 The Bowles Lab is currently working with Portland Fire & Rescue, Portland Firefighters Association, and the Eugene-Springfield Fire Department.
+As of September 2021, this study is funded through the Oregon Healthy Workforce Center via the National Institute for Occupational Health and Safety and the COVID-19 American Rescue Plan.
 If you or your fire department are interested in learning more about this study please email us at email@example.com.

 Sleep and blood pressure in Black and White Americans: